guiveg/pepesearch/README.md

 *`sparqlLIMITinstance`: maximum number of related results for an instance record.

 *`maxSparqlLength`: limit for sending the query in a HTTP GET request.
 A HTTP POST request is sent if the query length is bigger.

+*`maxResultFieldLength`: maximum field length in the results table

+*`hidePropertiesMode`: if true, properties are hidden and thus forms are simplified

 *`optional`: if true, optional clauses are used in the query to gather more results.